 Of the students who were admitted to University Honors in Fall 2010 and remained in University Honors for four years, 100% graduated within four years.
 Of the students who were admitted to University Honors in Fall 2010, regardless of whether they remained in University Honors for four years, 59.9% graduated within four years.
-Of the students who were admitted to UCR, in general, regardless of whether they were admitted to University Honors, and regardless of whether they remained in University Honors for four years.
+Of the students who were admitted to UCR, in general, regardless of whether they were admitted to University Honors, and regardless of whether they remained in University Honors for four years, 47.2% graduated within four years.